M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 10 revision 20 active-X
+Version 10 revision 21 active-X
-Errors removed from Group.Count() and Member.Type$().
+A fix for file dialog, for [ or ] characters in filenames.

 George Karras, Kallithea Attikis, Greece. fotodigitallab@gmail.com